 7. Smoke shisha late into the night while people-watching in Ortakoy.
 This district has blossomed into one of Istanbul’s most vibrant nightlife and entertainment areas, so there’s plenty to see as you sit back.

 8. Take it down a notch at Kadıköy, across the Bosphorus on the Asian side of Istanbul.
 There are shops and restaurants galore, and you won’t have to jostle with tourists.
+It’s also a fantastic spot to see the skyline of Istanbul at sunset.

 9. Drink raki (Turkish anise-flavoured spirit) and ayran (Turkish yogurt drink)!
 These are Turkey’s national drinks.
 Yes, the Turks also have good coffee and tea, but these are in a class of their own!